echemdb/svgdigitizer/doc/workflow.md

 1. Open the svg file.

 2. Click on the image of the pdf page, select `Object properties`, select `Lock` and press `Set`.
-This prevents the user from moving the image around in the file.
+This prevents the user from moving the image.

    ![inkscape_object_properties](files/images/inkscape_object_properties.png)